-Notwithstanding the objections raised, it is not considered that the proposed development would materially and harmfully affect the visual character and appearance of the area.
+Notwithstanding the visual impact and character objections repeated with the current application, it is not considered that the proposed development would materially and harmfully affect the visual character and appearance of the area.
 Indeed, that the proposed development would be appropriately sympathetic to the already varied pattern and form of development of the area.
-It is therefore considered that the proposals are acceptable in visual terms.
+It is therefore considered that the proposals remain acceptable in visual terms.